-The documentation at Read the Docs contains more details about the gs_auth_token_create program.
+The documentation at Read the Docs contains more details about the qs auth token create program.

 7.3 Group information

 The web hook /gs-group-groups.json is the simplest web-hook.
 It takes the authentication token (token) and the action (get) - and it returns a list of group-objects.